 Our success depends largely upon the continued services of our key members of senior management.
-These members of senior management are at-will employees and therefore they may terminate employment with us at any time with no advance notice.
-We also rely on our leadership team in the areas of research and development, marketing, services and general and administrative functions.
+These members of senior management are at-will employees and therefore they may terminate their employment with us at any time with no advance notice.
+We also rely on our leadership team in the areas of research and development, marketing, clinical operations, and general and administrative functions.
 From time to time, there may be changes in our management team resulting from the hiring or departure of executives, which could disrupt our business.
-For instance, on November 7, 2022, we appointed Dr. Jon R. Cohen to the position of Chief Executive Officer of the Company, effective as of November 9, 2022.
 The replacement of one or more of our executive officers or other key employees will likely involve significant time and costs and may significantly delay or prevent the achievement of our business objectives.
 Our business would also be adversely affected if we fail to adequately plan for succession of our executives and senior management; or if we fail to effectively recruit, integrate, retain and develop key talent and/or align our talent with our business needs, in light of the current rapidly changing environment.
 While we have employment arrangements with a limited number of key executives, these do not guarantee that the services of these or suitable successor executives will continue to be available to us.

-Our success is dependent on our ability to align our talent with our business needs, engage our employees and inspire our employees to be open to change, to innovate and to maintain member- and client-focus when delivering our services.
-To continue to execute our growth strategy, we also must attract and retain highly skilled personnel.
-Competition is intense for qualified professionals.
 We may not be successful in continuing to attract and retain qualified personnel.
 We have from time to time in the past experienced, and we expect to continue to experience in the future, difficulty in hiring and retaining highly skilled personnel with appropriate qualifications.
 The pool of qualified personnel with experience working in the healthcare market is limited overall.